ShaharEli/T.V-show-app-challenge/README.md

 ## Requirements
 ---
+* First go into the `shows` directory and run `npm i` in your terminal to install all the dependencies you will need to complete this challenge.

 * In the home page you need to display top 20 TV shows when the search input is empty.
 You already have the `shows state` that related to the those shows.
 Use [this](https://www.episodate.com/api/most-popular) API.